penglei/nickel/rfcs/004-typechecking.md

 ### Summary

-The high-level picture of typing in Nickel the following dimensions:
+The important dimensions of typing in Nickel are:

 - Statically typed code is checked using a standard ML-like/SystemF system with polymorphism and row polymorphism